ClickCease

 Increased Levels of Drug and Alcohol Use

-When individuals have symptoms of depression, they sometimes feel the urge to numb their feelings of sadness, anxiety, or loneliness.
+When individuals have symptoms of depression, they sometimes feel the urge to numb their feelings of sadness, levels of anxiety, or loneliness.
 This makes them more susceptible to becoming addicted to drugs or alcohol.
 Also called “self-medicating,” this is a common maladaptive coping mechanism for mental health disorders.

 Recurring Suicidal Thoughts